Overview

 Clients must maintain assets in an account at a “qualified custodian,” generally a broker-dealer or

 bank.
 We recommend broker-dealers to our clients.
-We are independently owned and operated, and
+We are independently owned and operated,

-assets in a brokerage account, and buy and sell securities when we instruct them to.
+client assets in a brokerage account, and buy and sell securities when we instruct them to.

 While we recommend that clients use certain broker-dealers as custodian/broker, the client must